Tax Management India. Com

 X X X X Extracts X X X X

-..... from the two companies of the petitioner, namely, Dinkar Commercial Private Limted (DCPL) and Amrendra Financial Private Limited (AFPL), to the company of Vevek Harivyasi, namely, Cynosure real Estates Private Limited (CREP), on 03-04-2017, on 05-04-2017 and on 06-04-2017.
+..... companies of the petitioner, namely, Dinkar Commercial Private Limted (DCPL) and Amrendra Financial Private Limited (AFPL), to the company of Vevek Harivyasi, namely, Cynosure real Estates Private Limited (CREP), on 03-04-2017, on 05-04-2017 and on 06-04-2017.
 Amount so transferred was ₹ 4 Crores.
 So as per the allegations and even the statement of the petitioner his companies transferred ₹ 4 Crores to a one week old company having paid up capital of only ₹ 1 Lakh.
 This amount was used for purchase of the above-said Riyasat Green Farm House.
 Out of the remaining auction amount ₹ 10 lakhs is alleged to be contributed by Paramvir Singh Sangwan; and the balance came from other shell companies controlled by Vivek Harivyasi.
 Hence, it is alleged that the petitioner and his companies have been the conspirators and the participants in the fraud whereby the funds of CUIs of the Adarsh Group, which in turn had come from the Co-operative Society, were embezzled.
-Arguing the case learned counsel for the petitioner submitted that starting with September 2018, the petitioner had joined the investigation by appearing before the investigating officer of th .....
+Arguing the case learned counsel for the petitioner submitted that starting with September 2018, the petitioner had joined the investigation by appearing before the investigating officer of the case, as and w .....

 X X X X Extracts X X X X